 Unconditional promises to give are recognized as support in the period received and as assets, decreases of liabilities or expenses depending on the form of the benefits received.
-Conditional promises to give are recognized only when the conditions on which they depend are substantially met and the promises become unconditional.
+Unconditional promises to give that are expected to be collected in one year or less are recorded at net realizable value.